Elizabeth Quay is only a short stroll from the Perth CBD and is easily accessible by public transport.

 For more information on recreational boating in Perth waters visit the Department of Transport.

-You can find a limited number of paid parking bays at Barrack Street Jetty which are available for up to two or three hours at a time.
+You can find a limited number of paid parking bays on Enchantress Way, Duchess Way and Barrack Street Jetty which are available for 15 minutes and one hour for motorcycles and ACROD.
 If you need more time at Elizabeth Quay you can find longer parking options just a short distance away:

 - Concert Hall: entry Terrace Road (CPP)